 Sometimes you may wish to allow users to access your Octopus Server, without requiring them to create an account.
 Octopus provides the ability to configure a special guest login for your Octopus Server.

 When guest login is enabled, the sign in page for the Octopus Web Portal will present users with a choice to either sign in as a guest, or to sign in with their standard account:

 Enable guest user via UI

 You can enable your guest accounts from the Octopus Web Portal by navigating to Configuration ➜ Settings ➜ Guest Login.
-From there you can select the Is Enabled button the active the the Guest account.
+From there you can click the Is Enabled checkbox to enable or disable the Guest account.

 The guest account will now be activated and added to your Octopus Users.

 Guest user permissions